your French knitting companion

 Same person wearing close-fit 2-inch ease versus oversized 6-inch ease sweater

-When choosing pattern sizes or generating custom patterns, decide what fit style you want first, then add the appropriate ease to your measurements.
+When choosing pattern sizes or generating custom patterns, decide what fit style you're aiming for first, then add the appropriate ease to your body measurements to find your target finished bust.
+For example, a 38-inch bust plus 4 inches of ease means you want a finished sweater with approximately 42 inches at the bust.

 Frequently Asked Questions

 What measurements do I need for a knitted sweater?
-Essential: bust, waist, hip circumference, shoulder width, arm length, upper arm circumference, and desired body length.
-Optional: cross-back width, neck circumference.
+For most sweater patterns, you need: bust circumference, waist circumference, hip circumference, shoulder width, arm length, upper arm circumference, and desired body length.
+Optional but helpful measurements include cross-back width, neck circumference, and armhole depth.
+Having all of these on hand means you can work with virtually any pattern without needing to pause and measure yourself mid-project.

 Ready to Use Your Measurements?

-With accurate measurements in hand, you can confidently choose pattern sizes, modify existing patterns, or generate custom patterns that fit your body perfectly.
+With accurate measurements in hand, you can confidently choose pattern sizes, modify existing patterns to fit your proportions, or generate custom patterns that fit your body from the very first row.

-Try La Maille โ€” enter your measurements and gauge, upload a photo of any sweater you love, and get a pattern made for your exact body.
+Try La Maille โ€” enter your measurements and gauge, upload a photo of any sweater you love, and get a pattern made precisely for your body.
+No more choosing between two sizes and hoping for the best.

 Ready to try it?